greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

 You must set environment variables in the Greenplum Database user \(`gpadmin`\) environment that runs Greenplum Database on the Greenplum Database coordinator and standby coordinator hosts.
 A `greenplum_path.sh` file is provided in the Greenplum Database installation directory with environment variable settings for Greenplum Database.

-The Greenplum Database management utilities also require that the `MASTER_DATA_DIRECTORY` environment variable be set.
+The Greenplum Database management utilities also require that the `COORDINATOR_DATA_DIRECTORY` environment variable be set.
 This should point to the directory created by the `gpinitsystem` utility in the coordinator data directory location.

 > **Note** The `greenplum_path.sh` script changes the operating environment in order to support running the Greenplum Database-specific utilities.
 These same changes to the environment can negatively affect the operation of other system-level utilities, such as `ps` or `yum`.
 Use separate accounts for performing system administration and database administration, instead of attempting to perform both functions as `gpadmin`.